 - income replacement payments for loss of earnings while you are off work

-- payment if you are permanently impaired, such as having a spinal cord injury
+- payment if you are permanently impaired, such as due to a spinal cord injury

 - death or funeral benefits if you die as a result of a work-related injury or illness

-Some schemes treat psychological injuries and illnesses the same as they treat physical injuries and illnesses, while others don’t.
-Check with your scheme.
+Some schemes treat psychological trauma and mental illnesses in the same as they treat physical injuries and illnesses, while others don’t.
+Check with your scheme to find out.

 Workers’ compensation schemes